Senate Passes IOOS Reauthorization by Unanimous Consent

 The IOOS Association is pleased to announce that the first recipient of the Caraid Award is Dr. Ru Morrison.

 While Ru lives and works in the United States, he maintains his love and commitment to his Scottish homeland.
 He is Chief of the Clan Morrison and delights friends and colleagues when he wears his formal Scottish attire to events.
-Every summer, he returns with his family to their ancestral home on the North Uist in the Outer Hebrides.
+Every summer, he returns with his family to their ancestral home on the Isle of North Uist in the Outer Hebrides.
 Caraid honors both Ru's collaborative spirit and his love for his homeland.

 1. To hear the pronunciation: https://forvo.com/word/caraid/